-You have found the property you want to buy, but you have some concerns about the level of cleanliness, the gear stored in the shed or the mound of grass clippings and tree pruning’s heaped in the garden.
-You are ready to make an offer to buy the house but what about these issues?
+You’ve found the property you want to buy, but you have some concerns about the level of cleanliness, the gear stored in the shed and the mound of grass clippings heaped in the front garden.
+You are ready to make an offer to buy the house, but what about these issues?

 Under the standard terms of the REIQ contract for the sale of residential property, which is most commonly used for real estate transaction in Queensland, the seller is required to provide the buyer with the house and improvements and any included chattels, such as pool equipment or an outdoor setting if they are expressly stated in the contract.
 Similarly, there is an obligation on the seller to remove all other chattels which are essentially the things that are not fixtures forming part of the land and improvements.

-Before you sign a contract think about what you expect to receive on the settlement date!
+Before you sign a contract, think about what you expect to receive on the settlement date.
 Some points to consider:

-- Do you want your offer to be conditional on these issues being sorted out before settlement i.e. removal of garden waste or landscaping material in the yard, or clearing out the shed.
+- Do you want your offer to be conditional on these issues being sorted out before settlement i.e. removal of garden waste or landscaping material in the yard, or clearing out the shed?
 If you are worried about it, then make it an express obligation of the seller

 - Perhaps require that the sellers carry out a ‘bond clean’ before settlement

-- Are the pool equipment and garden ornaments included or excluded from in the sale
+- Are the pool equipment and garden ornaments included or excluded from in the sale?

 The key is to think about these aspects before you make your offer.
 If the seller will not agree to include terms such as cleaning and removal of rubbish then ensure that you are happy that the price you offer reflects any expense to you in doing those things after settlement occurs.
-We can help with drafting special conditions in the contract to deal with these things and avoid any nasty surprises when you carry out your final inspection on settlement day!
+We can help with drafting special conditions in the contract to deal with these things and avoid any nasty surprises when you carry out your final inspection on settlement day.

 If you would like to discuss any of the above issues, or property issues more generally, please call Nick Prove on (07) 3226 3944 or email email@example.com.